+We conducted experiments with Cabernet Sauvignon or Chardonnay grapevines from a mixed field-grown vineyard at the University of California in Riverside that was covered with 60% shade-cloth to protect them from PD.
 We placed GWSS adults individually in observation cages fabricated from acetate cylinders (25cm x 17cm diameter) with organdy sleeves attached to the ends.
-The cage was place over the base of a Cabernet Sauvignon or Chardonnay grape vine cane with the cane terminal looped back into it.
-The ends of the observation cage were sealed giving each GWSS access to immature and mature stems, petioles, and leaves inside.
-The grapevines were from a mixed field-grown vineyard at the University of California in Riverside that was covered with 60% shade-cloth to protect them from PD.
-We made hourly observations from 700 to 1800 hours over three days to determine which tissue each GWSS was on.
-This experiment was conducted in late August (Experiment 1) and again in mid September 2007 (Experiment 2).
+The cage was place over the base of a grape vine cane with the cane terminal looped back into it.
+The ends of the observation cage were sealed giving each GWSS access to immature and mature stems, petioles, and leaves inside during the summer months, or just immature and mature stems during the winter months.
+We made hourly observations from 700 to 1800 hours (Summer dates) or 900 to 1600 hours (Winter dates) over three days and noted which tissue each GWSS was on.
+Experiments were conducted on 29-31 August, 12-14 September 2007, 16-18 January, and 6-8 February 2008.

-In both experiments, GWSS were found on the cage in 12 to 16% of our observations (Figure 1).
+In experiments conducted in late August and mid September, GWSS were found on the cage in 12 to 16% of our observations (Figure 1).
 When on the cane, GWSS were observed on all tissue types, and although significant differences in tissues used occurred among varietals and genders in both experiments, GWSS did not show a substantial preference for a specific tissue consistently.
-However, they were found more frequently on immature stems, petioles, and leaves (46-67% of our observations) than mature tissue (21-37%) whether they were enclosed on Cabernet Sauvignon or Chardonnay vines, or were males or females (Figure 1).
-In general, GWSS were most likely to be found on immature stems and leaves, and least likely to be found on immature petioles and mature stems and petioles (Figure 1).
+However, they were found more frequently on immature stems, petioles, and leaves (46-67% of our observations) than mature tissue (21-37%) weather they were enclosed on Cabernet Sauvignon or Chardonnay vines, or were males or females (Figure 1).
+In general, GWSS were most likely to be found on immature stems and leaves, and least likely to be found on immature stems and petioles (Figure 1).
 Importantly, averages of 34% and 36% of experimental GWSS across gender in experiments 1 and 2, respectively, switched from one tissue to another each hour on Cabernet Sauvignon.
 Hourly averages of 30% and 37% of GWSS on Chardonnay switched tissues in experiments 1 and 2, respectively.
 Averages of 34% and 39% of females switched tissues each hour, and averages of 30% and 34% of males switched tissues each hour in experiments 1 and 2, respectively.